GRB 221009A: Observation

 The burst saturated the Fermi Gamma-ray Space Telescope's detector, which captured gamma ray photons with energies exceeding 100 GeV.
 GRB 221009A is by far the most productive event for very high-energy (VHE) photons ever witnessed by scientific instrumentation.
 Before GRB 221009A, the number of very high-energy photons detected over the entire history of GRB astronomy numbered only a few hundred.
 The burst also marked the first time that very high-energy (VHE) photon emissions from a GRB were detected during the early epoch.
 When the burst's radiation arrived at Earth the Large High Altitude Air Shower Observatory (LHAASO) alone saw more than 5,000 such VHE photons.
 Some of these photons arrived at Earth carrying a record 18 TeV of energy, which is more than can be produced at the Large Hadron Collider (LHC) at the European Center for Nuclear Research (CERN).
 Russia's Carpet-2 facility at the Baksan Neutrino Observatory may have also recorded a single 251-TeV photon from this burst.
 These detected energies are far more than GRB 190114C, which had up to 1 TeV of energy, and GRB 190829A, which had up to 3.3 TeV of energy, with 221009A being the first and only GRB so far to have photons above 10 TeV.
 The burst possibly had the signature of accelerating ultra-high-energy cosmic rays for the first time, with one study estimating that if cosmic rays were accelerated by the burst, they probably would have reached energies of 1 ZeV or greater (10^{21} electronvolts), almost an order of magnitude more energetic than the Oh-My-God particle, which is the highest-energy cosmic ray ever observed.
+It is unlikely that this event resulted in the formation of heavier elements in significant amounts via the rapid neutron capture or r-process.

-GRB 221009A was subsequently observed by the Neutron Star Interior Composition Explorer (NICER), the Monitor of All-sky X-ray Image (MAXI), the Imaging X-ray Polarimetry Explorer (IXPE), the International Gamma-ray Astrophysics Laboratory (INTEGRAL), the XMM-Newton space telescope, the Large High Altitude Air Shower Observatory (LHASSO) and many others.
+GRB 221009A was subsequently observed by the Neutron Star Interior Composition Explorer (NICER), the Monitor of All-sky X-ray Image (MAXI), the Imaging X-ray Polarimetry Explorer (IXPE), the International Gamma-ray Astrophysics Laboratory (INTEGRAL), the XMM-Newton space telescope, the Large High Altitude Air Shower Observatory (LHAASO) and many others.